ACC presidents vote to add Cal, Stanford and SMU, expanding league to 18 schools

 Dallas-based SMU, a staple of the Southwest Conference from 1918 until the league’s 1996 demise, has since competed in the Western Athletic Conference, Conference USA and, most recently, the American Athletic.

-The Mustangs were so eager to join a more prestigious league that, according to sources, they offered to take no share of ACC revenue for seven years — their average distribution from the American is about $8 million.
-Stanford and Cal will receive only a sliver of full conference revenue shares as they transition, sources said.
+The Mustangs were so eager to join a more prestigious league that, according to sources, they offered to take no share of ACC television revenue for up to nine years — their average distribution from the American is about $8 million.
+Stanford and Cal will net only a sliver of full TV shares as they transition.

+Cal will not retain a full revenue share until its 10th year in the ACC, according to the school's release.

 Those arrangements, combined with ESPN providing pro-rata increases for each newcomer, will generate additional revenue for the ACC’s current membership, as will higher television subscription fees for the ACC Network in California and Texas.